ESSENTIAL PPC TIPS REVEALED –

 Your chosen landing page should not just be a single page website.
 Google takes a dim view of this.
 Your landing page also needs to be what it says it is on the advertisement itself, meaning that whatever keyword is used in your Ad text should be very prominent on the landing page

 If done incorrectly not only will Google reduce your quality score (and therefore increase your cost per click) but also the user who clicked on your ad will immediately click away once they see it’s not relevant to their expectations, which leads us to the next point…

 The landing page cannot to be a page where you manipulate the person to click yet another ad.
 If so, there is good chance that Google will suspend your Google Ads account.

 Avoid writing eye catching titles and other text to simply draw in traffic.
 Don’t be fooled into thinking that a click from anyone will suffice.
-Focus on the people who actually want to find something they want after they click your advertisement. conversion rate optimisation is key.
+Focus on the people who actually want to find what you're offering after they click your advertisement,.

 Do not make ugly, unappealing landing pages that add insult to injury by not even being relevant to the original ad as that will be a complete waste of time for you and the consumer.
 Conversion rate optimisation is key

 You’ve probably noticed the theme here: Landing pages.
 That’s because your Google Ads success depends on it.
 Traffic must be directed to a landing page that efficiently displays what it is you’re selling.
-It should also be a place where the visitor feels comfortable including easy to understand benefits and customer testimonials can make a huge difference to your overall conversion rate.
+It should also be a place where the visitor feels comfortable including easy to understand benefits and customer testimonials which can make a huge difference to your overall conversion rate.

 Your page can be one or two things: a page for transactions or one of reference.
 Each beckons a different response from the consumer.
 The former is meant to persuade a purchase, while the latter is used to bring in attention from potential partners and/or give the visitor a more rounded experience of what your site has to offer.